TelesHealth/seamxy/replit.md

 ## Overview

-SeamXY is a comprehensive AI-powered fashion marketplace platform that combines retail shopping with custom tailoring services.
-It leverages AI for fit matching and virtual fashion consultation, aiming to become a global fashion ecosystem connecting consumers, retailers, tailors, and designers.
-The platform supports multi-demographic shopping, offers a dual marketplace for quick retail purchases and custom tailor networks, and provides smart onboarding for personalized recommendations.
-The business vision is to reduce returns, increase customer loyalty, empower bespoke craftsmanship, and drive sustainable innovation within the fashion industry.
+SeamXY is an AI-powered fashion marketplace platform that integrates retail shopping with custom tailoring.
+It utilizes AI for fit matching and virtual fashion consultation, aiming to create a global fashion ecosystem.
+The platform supports multi-demographic shopping, offers both retail and custom tailor networks, and provides smart onboarding for personalized recommendations.
+Its vision is to reduce returns, enhance customer loyalty, empower bespoke craftsmanship, and foster sustainable innovation in fashion.

 ## User Preferences